Palazzo (song)

-"PALAZZO" is a song by a Nigerian disc jockey SPINALL, featuring Asake.
-It was released on 13 May 2022, through TheCAP Music.
-SPINALL, and Asake wrote the song, produced by SPINALL and Magix Sticks, with sound engineer Eskeez.
-PALAZZO earned SPINALL his third UK Afrobeats Singles Chart entry at number 6, and earned Asake third entry on the chart.
-It also earned SPINALL his first entry on the Billboard U.S. Afrobeats Songs at number 6, and earned Asake, his third entry on the chart.
+"Palazzo" is a song by a Nigerian disc jockey Spinall, featuring Asake.
+It was released on 13 May 2022 through TheCAP Music.
+Spinall and Asake wrote the song, and Spinall produced it with Magicsticks, and sound engineer Eskeez.
+"Palazzo" earned Spinall his third UK Afrobeats Singles Chart entry at number 6, and earned Asake third entry on the chart.
+It also earned Spinall his first entry on the Billboard U.S. Afrobeats Songs at number 6, and earned Asake, his third entry on the chart.
 The song was ranked at number 1 on TheCable's list of 10 TCL radio pick of the week, and debuted on number 2 on the TurnTable Top 50 chart.

-In a review for BellaNaija, the author wrote, "PALAZZO" is a certified Party Starter.
+In a review for BellaNaija, the author called the song a "certified party starter".

 Background

-Magix Sticks served as the producer of "PALAZZO", with SPINALL, who served as the co-producer.
-The song features Asake, credited as a featured artist, and songwriter, with guest Olamide, who served as a co-writer of "PALAZZO", and oversees the music production, with SPINALL.
-"PALAZZO" was released on 13 May 2022, as the lead single off SPINALL next studio album.
+Magicsticks served as the producer of "Palazzo", with Spinall, who served as the co-producer.
+The song features Asake, credited as a featured artist, and songwriter, with guest Olamide, who served as a co-writer, and oversaw the music production.
+"Palazzo" was released on 13 May 2022 as the lead single from Spinall's studio album.

-On 13 May 2022, he released the official music video to "PALAZZO", shot and directed by TG Omori.
+On 13 May 2022, he released the official music video to "Palazzo", shot and directed by TG Omori.

 Commercial performance

-During its debut week, on 13 May 2022, "PALAZZO" peaked at number 86 on Apple Music Top 100 Global Songs Chart.
-"PALAZZO" also debut at number 4 in Nigeria, 37 in Dominica, 44 in Ghana, 46 in Gambia, 61 in Ireland, 70 in Niger, 76 in UAE, and 77 in Kenya, on Apple Music.
+During its debut week, on 13 May 2022, "Palazzo" peaked at number 86 on Apple Music Top 100 Global Songs Chart.
+"Palazzo" also debut at number 4 in Nigeria, 37 in Dominica, 44 in Ghana, 46 in Gambia, 61 in Ireland, 70 in Niger, 76 in UAE, and 77 in Kenya, on Apple Music.
 On 22 May 2022, it debuted at number 6 on the UK Afrobeats Singles chart, and reached number 4.
 On 23 May 2022, it debuted at number 2 on the Nigeria TurnTable Top 50 chart.
 On 25 May 2022, it debuted at number 6 on the Billboard U.S. Afrobeats Songs chart, number 3 on TurnTable Top 50 Streaming Songs chart, and number 8 on TurnTable Top 50 Airplay.